miker83z/decentralizedAuthTests/umbralPREauth/README.md

-# umbralPre
+# Umbral Proxy Re-Encryption test

-Umbral Proxy Re-Encryption network test
+This is the reference implementation to provide a testbed to evaluate the [Umbral Proxy Re-Encryption](https://github.com/nucypher/umbral-doc/blob/master/umbral-doc.pdf) algorithm in a network.

 ---